 What kind of representational tool a formal ontology is,

-The precision of the relation between a formal ontology and the reality it attempts to represent,
+What is the precision of the relation between a formal ontology and the reality it attempts to represent,

-What aspect of reality a formal ontology does represent and how this affects its verifiability
+What aspect of reality a formal ontology attempts to represent and how this affects its verifiability

-We argue that formal ontologies with regards to their form belong to the class of logical theories and, as such, belong to the general class of discrete mathematical theories.
-They are further distinguished by explicitly aiming to approximate reality and, therefore, are conditioned by this representative functionality – i.e. their connection to empirical reality - with regards to their truth functionality The kinds of mathematical representation of reality include but are not limited to such different forms as continuous functions, neural networks, statistical models, logical theories.
+We argue that formal ontologies belong to the class of logical theories and, as such, belong to the general class of discrete mathematical theories.
+They are further distinguished by explicitly aiming to approximate reality and, therefore, are conditioned by their representative functionality – i.e. their connection to empirical reality - with regards to their truth functionality.
+The kinds of mathematical representation of reality include but are not limited to such different forms as continuous functions, neural networks, statistical models and logical theories.

 Scientists and many scholars make and use mathematical models of reality in order to communicate about it or to predict its behavior.
 The suitability and application of these models varies substantially depending on: i) the nature of the aspect of reality to be modelled, ii) the cognitive capacity of some group to perceive and represent the reality intended by the model, and iii) the features of the aspect of reality modelled which are of interest for scientific prediction/communication.

-Thus far, the position presented in relation to (a) should be largely in accord with the approaches of other schools of formal ontology.
-Where our position begins to differ lies in the conclusion we draw from this categorization based on our understanding of the basic limits of mathematical models as representational tools.
+Thus far, the position presented in relation to issue (a) above should be largely in accord with the approaches of other schools of formal ontology.
+Where our position begins to differ lies in the conclusion we draw from this categorization based on our understanding of the limits of mathematical models as representational tools.

-The representational success of any mathematical model referring to reality presupposes that some human beings (scientist, scholars and other users) are able to understand and then instantiate said model with relevant parameters taken from reality and, thereafter, can compare results of data represented in the model with actual situations in reality (this observational checking can as much be carried out through the natural senses as aided by artificial sensors) - and/or amongst themselves.
+The representational success of any mathematical model referring to reality presupposes that some human beings (scientist, scholars and other users) are able to understand and then instantiate said model with relevant parameters taken from reality and, thereafter, can compare results of data represented in the model with actual situations in reality - and/or amongst themselves.
+The observational checking can as much be carried out through the natural senses as aided by artificial sensors.

 Crucially, the above entails that the precision of applying mathematical models to reality is ultimately externally limited by the precision of the requisite parameter provision (data collection) and result comparison by knowing agents.
 This accuracy is necessarily empirically affected by the factors of: x) determinacy of the defined parameters in the reality itself , y) precision of the tool used to observe it, z) the precision of the interpretive frame operative to give sense to the results/data.